Sudhagar-Lakshmanan/OmniMart_BI_Project/README.md

 ---

-## Branding & Stakeholder Disclaimer
+## Branding & Stakeholder Disclaimer!

 - All company names, stakeholder personas, and branding elements in this repository are **fictional** and used solely for illustrative purposes.
 - The logo is **AI-generated** to simulate a realistic enterprise environment.